cjmet/AhMediaPlayer/README.md

 <br>

 ## Dev Blog
+* Publishing you have to keep MSIX package enabled or Visual Studio IDE will not Compile
+  * Once you enable Publishing, even once, afterwards if you change the compiler options, you may have to clean the solution, clean the Maui App, and force delete the Maui App's /bin and /obj folders.
+Then Recompile the Maui App Separately.
 * Added ALL keyword.
 Mostly Bug testing and minor documentation updates.
 * Third Attempt still has many of the same errors and bugs.
 But is semi-stable.
 * Second Attempt to move the project into a new clean framework.
 First attempt ended up with the same errors as before, and just turned into a complete disaster again.